 The best known attraction in St. Louis is, hands down, the Gateway Arch.
 And no matter what people say, you don’t have to be a tourist to go visit it.
 Kids love seeing the Arch up close–its just so…dang…big.
+But can you see the Gateway Arch for Free?

-Arch Construction Disruption!
+Arch Construction Disruption is OVER!

 The old parking garage to the north of the Arch has been torn down to make room for more green space and cool park features.
 You now need to park downtown.
 I did the math once, and the length of your walk is the same if you park at the Stadium East garage.
 So no biggie.